restcord/restcord/docs/index.md

 Getting Started
 ---------------

 There's an example below, and more listed in the menu to the left.
-The `Restcord\DiscordClient` is broken out into categories just like the api itself: channel, gateway, guild, invite, oauth2, user, voice, and webhook.
+The `RestCord\DiscordClient` is broken out into categories just like the api itself: channel, gateway, guild, invite, oauth2, user, voice, and webhook.

 You can view the methods of each of these categories by selecting the menu items on the left.